Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 ## For Addon Creators

 This licence allows you to use part of this pack in your own, however you **must** also:

-- Make **your** source code available
+*   Make **your** source code available
-- Give a link to this pack (MCPEDL, CurseForge, or Github)
+*   Give a link to this pack (MCPEDL, CurseForge, or Github)
-- Licence your addon under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)
+*   Licence your addon under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

 This means you **cannot** obfuscate your code if you include stuff from this pack in your addon.

 # Other Stuff

-You can find the source code and latest releases on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite) as well as older ones.
+You can find the source code on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite), it contains older releases (and the latest one if not already updated here).